paymoapp/api/sections/reports.md

 Option|Description
 ------|-----------
-`exclude_billed_entries`| excludes from report entries that were billed (an invoice for those entries was created) `exclude_nonbillable_tasks`|excludes from report time from tasks that are not billable `enable_time_rounding`|enables rounding up time to increments of `rounding_step` value (see below) `rounding_step` | minimal time entry length increment (in minutes).
-Example: if `rounding_step` = 15, and a time entry included into the report has a length of 8 minutes, in the report it will appear as 15 minutes.
+`exclude_billed_entries`| excludes from report entries that were billed (an invoice for those entries was created) `exclude_unbilled_entries`| excludes from report entries that were not billed `exclude_billable_tasks`| excludes from report time from tasks that are billable `exclude_nonbillable_tasks`| excludes from report time from tasks that are not billable `exclude_flat_rate_tasks`| excludes from report time for tasks with flat rate billing `exclude_flats`| excludes from report time for projects and tasks with flat rate billing `enable_time_rounding`|enables rounding up time to increments of `rounding_step` value (see below) `rounding_step` | minimal time entry length increment (in minutes). <br/>Example: if `rounding_step` = 15, and a time entry included into the report has a length of 8 minutes, in the report it will appear as 15 minutes.
 If the time entry length was 32 minutes, it will appear as 45 minutes.
-`display_charts` | if set, the Paymo application will also display a pie chart representing all report time distribution `display_costs` | if set, the report will also contain computed costs for each included report element `display_projects_budgets` | if set, the projects items from the report will contain project budget info `display_tasks_descriptions` | if set, tasks from the report will also contain their descriptions `display_tasks_complete_status` | if set, tasks from the report will also contain their completed status `display_entries_descriptions` | if set, entries from the report will also contain their descriptions `display_projects_descriptions` | if set, projects from the report will also contain their descriptions `display_seconds` | if set, the report will display time entries to the seconds (in Paymo application)
+`display_charts` | if set, the Paymo application will also display a pie chart representing all report time distribution `display_costs` | if set, the report will also contain computed costs for each included report element `display_entries_descriptions` | if set, entries from the report will also contain their descriptions `display_seconds` | if set, the report will display time entries to the seconds (in Paymo application) `display_tasks_codes`| if set, tasks from report will contain their codes `display_tasks_descriptions` | if set, tasks from the report will also contain their descriptions `display_tasks_complete_status` | if set, tasks from the report will also contain their completed status `display_tasks_remaining_time_budgets` | if set, tasks from the report will also contain remaining budget info (in Paymo application)
+`display_tasks_time_budget` | if set, tasks from reprot will also contain buget hours info `display_projects_budgets` | if set, the projects items from the report will contain project budget info `display_projects_codes`| if set, projects from report will contain their codes `display_projects_descriptions` | if set, projects from the report will also contain their descriptions `display_projects_remaining_budgets`| if set, projects from the report will also contain remaining budget info (in Paymo application)
+`order`| if set, the report will group the included items (from `include` param) in the requested order.
+If not set, the default order is: `['days', 'clients', 'users', 'projects', 'tasklists', 'tasks', 'billed', 'entries']`

 ### Report format